RahulMR42/oci-devops-deploy-instances-with-canary/README.md

 - You may encounter issues mostly  if the ,oci compute agent , sudo or policies are not set correct ,so please re validate the polices and dynamic groups as per the documents accordingly.

+- You may also encounter  `502 bad gatewy` during a traffic shift ,as this a demo we are not really persisting the state or maintaining any graceful switch over , these momentarily  errors are normal.

 Read more
 ----